tpoechtrager/commitbot/README.md

     [Bitbucket](https://confluence.atlassian.com/display/BITBUCKET/POST+hook+management) and
     [Github](https://help.github.com/articles/post-receive-hooks)
     which are calling
-    the php script which then parses the json content and forwards it to
+    the PHP script which then parses the json content and forwards it to
     the IRC bot using a fifo pipe.

 ### Setup ###